Dan Curtin (footballer)

 Daniel Curtin (born 8 March 2005) is an Australian rules footballer who plays for the Adelaide Football Club in the Australian Football League (AFL).
-He was drafted by the Crows with eighth overall pick in the 2023 national draft.
-He previously played for in the WAFL.
+He was drafted by the Crows from the Claremont Football Club in the West Australian Football League (WAFL) with the eighth overall pick in the 2023 national draft.

+Curtin made his debut in Round 8 of the 2024 AFL season in the Showdown against Port Adelaide at Adelaide Oval.
+He is a utility who has been deployed in various positions around the ground, including as a midfielder, wingman, key defender, and as a high half-forward.

 Early life

 Born in Perth, Western Australia, Curtin grew up supporting the Fremantle Football Club in the AFL.

 Curtin played for the Claremont Football Club in his junior career.
 Curtin was selected in the All-Australian team after the 2023 AFL Under 18 Championships and captained the Claremont Colts team to the 2023 premiership.
 He excelled at both senior and State level throughout the 2023 season.

 He was selected by at pick number 8 in the 2023 national draft after the Crows traded up in a deal with which saw them give up pick number 11 and 15 in return for pick number 8 and 17.
 Curtin seemed a perfect suitor for Adelaide, who were lacking defensive height due to the departure of Tom Doedee and the injuries of Nick Murray and Jordon Butts.
 A versatile player who played as a defender, forward and midfield during his junior career, Curtin was projected to be a top 5 pick but dropped down to pick number 8.

-Curtin's brother Cody plays for and will nominate for the upcoming 2025 national draft.
+Curtin's brother Cody plays for the and was drafted in the 2025 national draft.